Please Join Our New Telegram Channel to make sure we stay connected!

 80. Herbal Remedies.
 Learn the survival uses of echinacea, garlic, golden seal, aloe, cayenne, etc.

 81. Essential oils.
-For example, tea tree (everyone should have this in their survival kit!)
+For example, tea tree and oregano (everyone should have these in their survival kit!)

 82. IV (intravenous) supplies (needles, fluids).
 Get printed instructions on how to use, and keep them in the kit in case the person who knows how to use it is unconscious!